 Imitation is said to be the best form of flattery… For us at Kambria, we learned that’s not always the case!

 Last week we were alerted to the presence of a website that looked almost identical to ours (https://kambria.io), the difference being that the information on the site listed fake ICO related details that asked people to email a private address and later send ETH to a fake wallet.
 We then discovered that the scammers had also copied our Facebook, Twitter, LinkedIn, Medium, Telegram, AngelList, BitcoinTalk and Github channels!
+This imitation is actually fraud!

 Needless to say, we swung into immediate action, but shutting the phishing attacks became more like a game of whack-a-mole.
 Shutting down the phishers’ website only resulted in them popping up again a few days later.
 They used and altered our photos to match their site, and even went as far as “warning” users of fake sites!
 We made the effort to direct people to our official LinkedIn profiles to prove our legitimacy, after which we’d find that the phishers would copy our LinkedIn profiles as well.